Wandering Bajans

 • Waimangu Volcanic Valley — youngest geothermal system in the world

-• Polynesian Spa — natural hot pools on the lakefront, less expensive than you expect
+• Polynesian Spa — natural hot pools on the lakefront

 Read the Hobbiton post →